simoncarrignon/mixed-transmission/README.md

  - `inst/extdata/pop_ex2.csv`: another exemple of a valide popution (N=612)
  - `inst/extdata/pop_ex3.csv`: another exemple of a valide popution (N=607)

-Various dataset that can be use to run test/vignettes...

 ### `tests/`